Sanakhansk/CPP_Project/README.md

-This Repo consist of the CPP projects which are mainly CLI based
+This Repo consist of the CPP projects which are mainly CLI based.
+This are practice projects for C++